-There are other cities in Russia that are more rural and don’t have the same job opportunities, but these areas are often developing and well worth considering moving to whilst accommodation prices are still low.
+Other cities in Russia are more rural and don’t have the same job opportunities, but these areas are often developing and well worth considering moving to whilst accommodation prices are still low.
 In fact, 5 out of 10 of Europe’s fastest-growing cities are in Russia!

 Take a closer look at:

 This suburb of Moscow is one large residential area with new areas being actively built there and more people relocating from worldwide locations.
-Apartments are cheaper and there’s a metro station linking it directly to the capital.
-Job opportunities include developing, manufacturing operations, and sales representation.
+Apartments are cheaper, and a metro station links it directly to the capital.
+Job opportunities include developing manufacturing operations and sales representation.

-More than 816,000 people live in this Siberian city and this figure is constantly growing.
-A large number of oil and gas companies have headquarters and offices here so work is plentiful.
+More than 816,000 people live in this Siberian city, which is constantly growing.
+Many oil and gas companies have headquarters and offices here, so work is plentiful.
 Tyumen has repeatedly been ranked as one of the most comfortable cities to live in Russia, taking into account incomes, expenses, the quality of the urban environment and the climate.

-Sochi is one of the most popular cities in Russia for expats to move to from the UK. it’s one of the hottest cities in the county with warm winters and is a haven for millions of domestic tourists every year.
-Employment opportunities in tourism, IT, and oil are bountiful, but not particularly well paid.
+Sochi is one of the most popular cities in Russia for expats to move to from the UK. it’s one of the hottest cities in the county with warm winters and is a haven for millions of domestic tourists annually.
+Employment opportunities in tourism, IT, and oil are bountiful but not particularly well paid.